MaoZiming/papers/6-system-structure/61-os-abstraction.md

     - Combine best of both worlds
         - Speed and simple design of a monolithic kernel
         - Modularity and stability of a microkernel
+        - User-mode services: Some components, such as  subsystems (e.g., user-mode drivers and environment subsystems like the Windows Subsystem for Linux), run in user space.
+This separation helps improve system robustness and security.
     - Pros: still similar to monolithic kernel
         - With disadvantages similar